AleksandrCherepanov/english/202301/20230129_intensifying_adverbs.md

 1. The temperature at the beach was absolutely boiling
 2. We were relly late for the plane, so we missed it
 3. I had no fun whatsoever sitting around the hotel pool
-4. The bungalow we stayed in was completely perfect
+4. The bungalow we stayed in was totally perfect
 5. I'm afraid I disagree with you entirely about the hotel being comfortable
 6. We had so good time in Bali